justinchuby/cmu-coursefind/README.md

 With CourseFind, students can easily find out what’s going on in a class room.
 So they can explore what’s course is interests them.
 CourseFind is also great for finding the room for a class, or just browsing the catalog to find what’s interesting.

-## How do I get set up? ##
+## Configuration

 * Configuration

     This website uses Django as the backend framework.
-Follow the instruction on [https://www.djangoproject.com/download/](Link URL) to install Django.
+Follow the instruction on [https://www.djangoproject.com/download/](https://www.djangoproject.com/download/) to install Django.

     To run the site locally, cd into the coursefind-django folder, and run